 The tour culminates with a seafood feast at Aponiente in El Puerto de Santa María, holder of three Michelin stars. Ángel León, the self-proclaimed ‘Chef of the Sea’, comes from a fishing background and has built his imaginative menu around his love for seafood, while his use of avant-garde techniques and unusual ingredients have earned him a reputation as a visionary chef.

 Fly at c.
-9.00am (British Airways) from London Gatwick to Málaga.
-An introductory walk takes in the Carmen Thyssen museum, with its fine collection of old masters and 19th-century Spanish painting, before a tapas dinner.
+1.15pm (British Airways) from London City to Málaga. with a tapas dinner on arrival.
 Overnight in Málaga.

 Málaga, Úbeda.
 Begin at the magnificent Picasso Museum, combining Phoenician ruins beneath a fine 16th-century palace and a collection which places emphasis on his earlier works and the women in his life.
 A light lunch and wine tasting before an afternoon drive to the handsome town of Úbeda, whose streets and squares are lined with palaces, one of which is our hotel.
 First of two nights in Úbeda.

 Úbeda.
 The town of Úbeda thrived in the 16th century and is richly endowed with Renaissance monuments.
 Lunch is at the town’s most innovative restaurant, Antique.
 The Arab Castle of Canena is deep in olive-grove country of the Guadalquivir valley and home to the Vañó family, famed producers; tasting and visit here.

 Córdoba, Seville.
 Drive west to Córdoba and focus on La Mezquita, one of the largest and most beautiful mosques in the world, and within it the 16th-century cathedral.
 Walk through the old Jewish quarter, with 14th-century synagogue, before a Moorish lunch at Noor (2 Michelin stars), where chef Paco Morales only uses ingredients that were available in 10th-century Al-Andalus.
 Continue to Seville for the first of four nights.